Best iPad for students in 2024: Get more done at school with a brand new Apple tablet

 -

-No support for Apple Pencil 2
+No support for Apple Pencil Pro

 The screen is a 10.9-inch Liquid Retina piece with a healthy 2360x1640 resolution.
-It’ll make pretty much everything you do with it look great, and is fantastic for reading digital texts for school, taking notes during class, and watching prerecorded lectures.
+It’ll make pretty much everything you do with it look great, and it's fantastic for reading digital texts for school, taking notes during class, and watching prerecorded lectures.
 It features true tone too, making everything look warm and rich, and there’s a nice oleophobic coating over the top to stop fingerprints from making the surface of the screen an oily mess.

 There have been some cost-cutting measures here — there’s no lamination to the screen, so it can sound a little hollow when you’re tapping around, and there’s only Touch ID instead of Face ID.
 No matter what, however, you’re getting an experience close to the iPad Air for a lot less money.